Assambra/Free-MMORPG/README.md

 <!-- FOREWORD-->
 ## Foreword

 This project utilizes free resources for both server and client technology.
 Without these, the project likely wouldn't have been possible, so I extend my special thanks to the team at [Young Monkeys](https://youngmonkeys.org/) for their excellent foundational work, particularly for the [EzyFox Server](https://youngmonkeys.org/projects/ezyfox-server) framework, and for sharing it with the community.
 Also, special thanks to all the contributors to the [UMA](https://github.com/umasteeringgroup/UMA) project and their outstanding Unity Multipurpose Avatar System.
+For the ocean, we use the [Crest Ocean System](https://github.com/wave-harmonic/crest), which, in my personal opinion, is the best available ocean system for Unity.
 Please check out our Resources Section to see what technologies we use and consider supporting their projects in some way, such as through donations or code contributions, to help these talented individuals continue doing what they love: writing great code and developing fantastic frameworks.